merenlab/merenlab.org/tutorials/infant-gut/index.md

 Much better!

-All was for this moment: Now we can discuss about the efficacy of different approaches, and how while everyone is doing a pretty decent job with well-covered genomes, most approaches fall apart resolving low-abundance genomes.
+Now we can discuss about the efficacy of different approaches.

 As a reminder, you can in fact investigate the taxonomy of contigs by BLASTing them against NCBI's collection using the right-click menu to have a second opinion about what do public databases think they are: